 - Coffee: 2 cups

 - Peppermint essence: 10 drops (or less, depending on how strong of a flavor you want)

 - First, brew yourself 2 cups of coffee.

 - Now add the coffee to your blender along with the rest of your ingredients.

-- Blend on medium-high until you
+- Blend on medium-high until you achieve a smooth consistency.

 |↑1||What should my daily intake of calories be?National Health Services.|

 |↑3||Stuff the Bird, Not Yourself: How to Deal with the 3,000 Calorie Thanksgiving Meal.
 Calorie Control Council.|